openshift/microshift/docs/contributor/design.md

 ## Design Decisions
 ### Overall Architecture
 * MicroShift is an application deployed onto a running OS.
 As such, it cannot assume any responsiblity or control over the device or OS it runs on, including OS software or configuration updates or typical device management tasks such as configuring host CA certs or host telemetry.
-* MicroShift runs as a single binary embedding as goroutines only those services strictly necessary to bring up a *minimal Kubernetes/OpenShift control and data plane*.
+* MicroShift runs as a single systemd unit.
+The main binary embeds as goroutines only those services strictly necessary to bring up a *minimal Kubernetes/OpenShift control and data plane*.
+Etcd is run as a separate process, managed by the main binary.
 Motivation:
   * Maximizes reproducibility; cluster will come up fully or not at all.
   * Does not require external orchestration, for example through operators, and allows for very fast start-up/update times.
   * Makes it simple to grok as workload for a a Linux admin persona, works well / easier to implement with systemd.
   * Reduces resource footprint by downloading and running "less stuff".
+  * Minimizes go library dependency compatibility challenges.
 * MicroShift provides a small, optional set of infrastructure services to support common use cases and reuses OpenShift's container images for these:
   * openshift-dns, openshift-router, service-ca, local storage provider
 * MicroShift does not bundle any OS user space!
 Bundling makes maintenance and security hard, breaks compliance.
 Instead, user space is provided by the host OS, the container image base layer or a sidecar container.